Adventure WV Orientation Experiences

 You can definitely bring and use contacts while camping and/or on the trail.
 Be sure to bring 1-2 extra pairs, plenty of solution (usually a 4oz travel size is sufficient), and definitely bring your glasses as a back-up.
 Some people like to bring a travel-size mirror, as well.
 Your leaders can show and help you wash your hands with our biodegradable soap before putting in and taking out contacts.

 We encourage ALL female backpacking participants (Wilderness and Explore) to make and pack a “period kit.”
 The changes in diet and activity level often cause females to get their period when they are not expecting it.
-Even if you recently had your period and/or are on birth control, pack a kit just in case.
-We will NOT be carrying extra supplies and you will NOT be able to swing by a store to buy them!
+Here is a great resource for building a period kit: http://www.wlu.edu/student-life/first-year-experience/before-you-arrive/the-leading-edge/appalachian-adventure/feminine-hygiene

 Adventure WV recommends Pathfinder of Morgantown WV as a great place to get some of your gear!
-Pathfinder is offering Adventure WV Orientation Trips participants 10% off all purchases made through August 18th, 2015.
+Pathfinder is offering Adventure WV Orientation Trips participants 10% off all purchases made through August 15th, 2016.
 All of Pathfinder’s staff is familiar with the equipment needed on trips and can outfit you with the gear you will need to make your adventure this summer a success.
 This shop is located at 235 High Street and is locally owned and operated.
 They can be reached at 304-296-0076 or you can find out more on their website at http://pathfinderwv.com.Not going to be in Morgantown?
-For your boots, we recommend going to an outdoor store in your area.
-Outdoor stores will have a better selection of hiking boots than a regular sporting goods or shoe store might.
 Some good outdoor retailers are:

 - REI (www.rei.com)